• Skip to primary navigation

 Brown sugar is the sweetener of choice for this type of dish.
 Brown sugar has the ability to mask burnt flavor while at the same time thickening the sauce and complementing the flavor and spiciness of the dish.

-If you cannot find brown sugar, you can always use molasses and any other form of unrefined sugar.
+If you cannot find brown sugar, or if your brown sugar has gone bad, you can always use molasses and any other form of unrefined sugar.

 Cumin